Hire a Forensic Accountant in Florida: Step-by-Step Guide for 2026

 Engaging Joey Friedman CPA PA

 Joey Friedman CPA PA provides forensic accounting, business valuation, expert witness, and litigation support services throughout Florida.
-The firm uses a refundable retainer plus hourly billing engagement structure.
+The firm scopes each engagement to the specific matter under a written engagement letter.

 Contact: